bridget284/CMEECourseWork/README.md

 LaTeX

 ## Dependencies
-R version 4.3.3 was used when creating this files, and in R the packages tidyverse and reshape2 are required.
+R version 4.3.3 was used when creating this files, 16 R packages are needed for the copde in this repository, with instillation instructions for them below.

-ipython 8.20.0 was used when creating these files, and in python the package subprocess is required.
+ipython 8.20.0 was used when creating these files, 6 python packages are needed for the copde in this repository, with instillation instructions for them below.

 Jupyter Notebook